 Guide

-What classical SaaS unit economics assumed
+What classical SaaS assumed

 What changes with AI

-Three things break the classical model when AI is a material input:
+Three things break the classical model.

-A heavy AI user can cost you 50% of their MRR in inference.
-A light AI user costs 5%.
-The variance between customers is enormous, and it is impossible to estimate from outside the request log.
+Variable cost is now significant and customer-specific.
+A heavy AI user can cost 50% of their MRR in inference.
+A light user costs 5%.
 Per-seat or per-account averaging hides which customers are actually profitable.

-In classical SaaS, gross margin is set by your architecture and improves slowly with scale.
-In AI-native SaaS, gross margin moves week to week with model price changes, traffic mix shifts, agent behavior changes, and prompt engineering improvements.
-A new model release from OpenAI can move your gross margin two points in a quarter.
+Gross margin is dynamic, not structural.
+In classical SaaS, gross margin improves slowly with scale.
+In AI-native SaaS, it moves week to week with model price changes, traffic mix shifts, agent behavior, and prompt engineering.
+A new model release can move gross margin two points in a quarter.
 A misconfigured agent can move it five points in a week.
+Quarterly review is too slow.

-The thing that matters for valuation, retention strategy, and pricing is contribution margin per customer, not just ARR.
+The interesting question shifts from CAC to gross margin per customer.
+When variable cost is large and customer-specific, "is this customer profitable?" stops being trivial.
+The number that matters for valuation, retention strategy, and pricing is contribution margin per customer, not ARR.
 And contribution margin per customer requires per-request cost attribution, which classical SaaS finance never had to build.
 (See Per-customer attribution.)

 The new unit-economics formulas

-The replacement framework has four primitives:
+The replacement framework has four primitives.

 Cost per request

 The atomic unit.
-Every LLM call has a cost: input tokens × input price + output tokens × output price + (optional) overhead.
+Every LLM call has a cost:

-cost_per_request = (input_tokens × p_in) + (output_tokens × p_out)
+cost_per_request = (input_tokens x p_in) + (output_tokens x p_out)

 For agentic workflows, "request" is the user-initiated action, not the individual LLM call.
 A single user prompt that triggers 200 internal calls has a cost that is the sum of all 200.
+Cost per request is the only number you can instrument cleanly at the source.
+Everything else aggregates from it.

 Cost per customer